What is the Young Associates Programme?

 (e.g. research projects)

 As a Young Associate your duty station will be Paris, France.
-YAs selected for the 2018-2020 round will take up duty by Monday 10 September 2018.
+YAs selected for the 2019-2021 round will take up duty by the end of September 2019.

 You will work closely with a senior manager in tackling some of the most challenging social and economic issues of today.
 You can expect your day-to-day work to involve background research, drafting, liaising with partners internally and externally and helping organise events ranging from policy forums to Ministerial conferences.
-But above all, the focus of your work programme will be on developing the professional competences and research expertise to be able to succeed in highly-competitive applications for graduate school.
+Above all, the focus of your work Programme will be on developing the professional competences and research expertise to be able to succeed in highly-competitive applications for graduate school.

 What are the salary and benefits?